lauraclay/python-picamera-setup/README.md

 ### Connecting the camera

-1. Locate the camera port next to the ethernet port
+1. Locate the camera port next to the ethernet port.
-2. Lift the tab on the top
+2. Lift the tab on the top.
-3. Place the strip in the connector (blue side facing the ethernet port)
+3. Place the strip in the connector (blue side facing the ethernet port).
-4. While holding the strip in place, push down the tab
+4. While holding the strip in place, push down the tab.

 ### Activate the camera